The paradox of choice.

 - Calorie density (“heavy” food)

-Because eating and food has such a powerful psychological influence on us and feeds that need for instant gratification temporary reduction in the variety of foods that you eat may help to counter balance some of that.
+Because eating and food have such a powerful psychological influence on us and feeds that need for instant gratification temporary reduction in the variety of foods that you eat may help to counterbalance some of that.

 - I’m guilty of emotional eating